jlastro/jlastro.github.io-10/_pages/home.md

 major mission in extragalactic astronomy.
 How do SMBH influence galaxy formation and evolution?
 What are the mechanisms behind their growth and interactions with surrounding matter?
-Addressing these questions requires a complete census of the active galactic nuclei (AGN) and galaxies with the reasonable constraints on their properties.
+Addressing these questions requires a complete census of the active galactic nuclei (AGN) and galaxies with reasonable constraints on their properties.
 However, the existence of large amount of dust makes many systems obscured and greatly complicates the interpretations of the observation.